 How Soon Can the Females Become Pregnant?

-Trying to separate female virgin Endlers can be somewhat of a challenge as the females can become pregnant between 4-6 weeks old.
-If you have room for extra aquariums breaking up the fry into small groups will make it easier to obtain virgin females for breeding.
+Trying to separate female virgin Endlers can be somewhat of a challenge as the females can become pregnant between 4 and 6 weeks old.
+If you have room for extra aquariums, breaking up the fry into small groups will make it easier to obtain virgin females for breeding.